Works Composed during the Pandemic: 2020-21

 More info

 When Her Majesty introduced the Queen’s Green Canopy for her Platinum Jubilee, our daughter Paula, who is Chairperson of the Residents’ Association of her road, Coldhams Lane, Cambridge, immediately applied for fifteen trees to line the road.
 The trees duly arrived in November 2021.
 Paula suggested Andrew should write a song to promote the planting of trees to save the planet.
-Andrew loved the idea and Paula found an immensely suitable poem, The Planting of the Apple Tree, written in the nineteenth century by the American poet William Cullen Bryant, who was also known as “The man who planted trees”.
+Andrew loved the idea and Paula found an extremely suitable poem, The Planting of the Apple Tree, written in the nineteenth century by the American poet William Cullen Bryant, who was also known as “The man who planted trees”.

 Our daughter Paula straight away created a multitrack video recording of the song, with her husband, David Trippett, which can be viewed here: